10 Top Tips To Make Your Washing Machine Last Longer

 Tip #2 – Be Careful with Detergents

 Be careful not to use detergents that will cause damage to the controls and interior of your machine.
 Check the manual for the machine before you use it, and ensure that there aren’t any recommendations on which detergents to avoid.
 Having too many suds can be a particular problem, as this can lead to a buildup of residue within the machine.
 Also try making your own laundry detergent by following our post on this.

 Tip #3 – Regular Cleaning

-You should ensure that your washing machine is regularly cleaned to avoid odours and buildups in hoses and tubes.
+You should ensure that your washing machine is regularly cleaned to avoid odors and buildups in hoses and tubes.
 Check for debris after washing, and wipe out the rubber part of the drum.
 A cycle with limescale remover can also help to remove odours.

 Tip #4 – Check Fittings